coffeecattpk/coffeecattpk/README.md

 ### Greetings! ###

-I am Buğrahan and I'm an electrical-electronics engineer from Turkey.
+I am Buğrahan and I'm an electronics engineer from Turkey.
 I mostly work on Python, MATLAB, HDL and C/C++.
 I also enjoy gathering data and data sets.
 You can reach me from my [LinkedIn](https://www.linkedin.com/in/yasin-bu%C4%9Frahan-tapik/) account.

 ----------------------------------